Meowkis/Meowkis/README.md

 Community-driven investigation into porting the root exploit to Samsung's 5.15 kernel family.

-A swarm
-**26 participants · ~250 comments · 1 week · working 5.15.189 Samsung hardened kernel ports**
+**A swarm of 26 participants · ~250 comments · 1 week · working 5.15.189 Samsung hardened kernel ports**

 What started as an investigation into an apparently incompatible kernel layout evolved into a successful porting effort involving kernel structure analysis, offset validation, payload comparison, primitive testing and cross-device debugging.